 To use our e-Mentor service, please contact us using the below form.
 Once received, an e-Mentor will be in touch with you.

 Please email your name, age, area and a brief outline of what we can help with.

-Our trained Mentors are available to speak on a daily basis with individuals affected by bullying.
+Our e- Mentors are available to speak, by email, with individuals affected by bullying.
 We use an e-mentoring service because of its accessibility across distance and location.
 Communication by e-mentoring is unhindered by nerves, awkwardness, or social restraints and this encourages open and honest conversation.